rooomba/image-interlacement/README.md

-# SIIP (Simple Image Interlacement Program)
+# SIIT (Simple Image Interlacement Tool)

 A simple python CLI tool used to interleave images by rows or columns, intended for use in the creation of structures and weave files for the TC2 Loom.

 The goal for the program is to create an new method of constructing multi-weft structures for the TC2.
 I struggle to comprehend the existing methods of manual construction in Photoshop, and built a tool to construct these in the way my brain can conceptualize them.
 This is a tool that essentially allows you to add interlacement steps one by one.
-Examples provided.
+Examples provided (see wiki, in progress)

-This is not intended to be an all in one design tool, or to replace Photoshop!
+This is not intended to be an all in one design tool nor to replace Photoshop entirely!
 Simply to help with the creation of multi-weft structures (weft backed weaves, supplemental weft structures like overshot/summer & winter).
 It also has great applications for the creation of doubleweave structures.

 ## Installation